 In Malaga there are a lot of Museums and galleries.
-We made a top 5 museums to visit in Malaga.
+We made a list of the top 7 free entry museums in Malaga.
 Go check them out!

 Malaga can easily be declared a city of museums with a total of 36 museums from art of Picasso to history of Spain.

 There is something for everyone.
 Let us share our top picks that we think you should definitely see!

 See our list with the Top 7 free entry museums to visit in Málaga.